Copenhagen Introduction Walking Tour, Copenhagen

 Tip:

 Pick up a floor plan as you enter to help navigate the somewhat confusing layout.
-Take breaks to go through a wing at a time.
+Take breaks to go through one wing at a time.
 You will need breaks, as the place is huge in an unexpected way.

 Keep in mind that Tuesdays are free, so perhaps you could go multiple times to make sure you see it all.
-Additionally, they frequently have (free) classical music concerts at their concert hall, so try to catch one.

 5

-National Museum of Denmark
+National Museum of Denmark (Nationalmuseet)

-5) National Museum of Denmark (must see)
+5) National Museum of Denmark (Nationalmuseet) (must see)

 Tip: